-The main difference between Plunge Router and Trim Router is, that Trim Router is a lightweight router that is designed for light-duty routing tasks while Plunge Router is a heavy-duty router that can be used for more aggressive routing tasks, such as mortising and rabbeting.
+The main difference between Plunge Router and Trim Router is, that Trim Router is a lightweight router that is designed for light-duty routing tasks while Plunge Router is a heavy-duty router that can be used for more aggressive routine tasks, such as mortising and rabbeting.

 Plunge and trim refer to a fixed and trimmed equipped base in any router.
 Before comparing the uses of each of these bases and their compatibility with your projects, let us discuss how to define plunge and trim routers.

 Plunge routers are equipped with spring loading on both arms of the unit.
-This facilitates the convenient and instant moving of the base manually and allows users to adjust the base according to their preference.
+This facilitates the convenient and instant moving of the base manually and allows users to adjust the base according to their preferences.